mika94/Getting-and-Cleaning-Data-Course-Assignment/README.md

 6. Bind the rows of the training and test datasets
 7. Extract the columns that include the strings "subject", "activity_label", "mean", or "std" (for standard deviation) and store as a new data frame
 8. Rename the columns of activity_labels as "activity_label" and "activity_type"
-9. Merge the activity_labels data frame with the new data frame using "activity_label" as the connector
+9. Merge the activity_labels data frame with the new data frame using "activity_label" as the identifier
 10. Creates a tidy dataset that consists of the mean value of each variable for each subject and activity

 The end result is shown in the file TidySet2.txt.